devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 usermod -a -G admins john
 `{{execute}}

-You can check all his groups information usinng the same `id` command.
+You can check all his groups information using the same `id` command.

 `id john`{{execute}}